felipemdutra/folder-organizer/README.md

+This was made only for me to learn Go.

 # How does it work?

 When you execute the project, you provide the path to the folder you want to organize as an argument.